Petrol retailers told to pass on fuel duty cut

 Chancellor Rishi Sunak implemented the 5p per litre cut in fuel duty in March to reduce the price of fuel for motorists.

-In his letter to the industry, the Business Secretary said the public was "rightly expressing concern about the pace of the increase in prices at the forecourt".
+In a letter to the industry, the business secretary said the public was "rightly expressing concern about the pace of the increase in prices at the forecourt".

 He said people were frustrated that the fuel duty cut "does not appear to have been passed through to forecourt prices in any visible or meaningful way".